🌲 The Ultimate New England Camping Guide: What to Pack for an Unforgettable Trip

 - Amber in New England

-Before jumping into the packing list, let's appreciate why this region is the best place to be outdoors and how good it is for your well-being.
+Before jumping into the packing list, let’s appreciate why this region is a camper’s paradise.

 Benefits of the Outdoor Escape